An a posteriori error estimator for the spectral fractional power of the Laplacian: Implementation

 \section{Implementation}

-We have implemented our method using the DOLFINX finite element solver of the FEniCS Project\ \cite{Alnaes2015}.
+We have implemented our method using the DOLFINx finite element solver of the FEniCS Project\ \cite{Alnaes2015}.
 Each parametric subproblem is submitted to a batch job queue.
 A distinct MPI communicator is used for each job.
-We use a standard first-order Lagrange finite element method and the resulting linear system is solved using the conjugate gradient method preconditioned using BoomerAMG from HYPRE\ \cite{falgout_hypre_2002} via the interface in PETSc\ \cite{balay_petsc_2016}.
-To compute the Bank-Weiser error estimator for each subproblem we use the methodology outlined in\ \cite{Bulle2021a} and implemented in the FEniCSx-EE package\ \cite{bulle_fenics-ee_2019}.
+We use a standard first-order Lagrange finite element method and the resulting linear system is solved using the conjugate gradient method.
+The conjugate gradient method is preconditioned using BoomerAMG from HYPRE\ \cite{falgout_hypre_2002} via the interface in PETSc\ \cite{balay_petsc_2016}.
+To compute the Bank--Weiser error estimator for each subproblem we use the methodology outlined in\ \cite{Bulle2021a} and implemented in the FEniCSx--EE package\ \cite{bulle_fenics-ee_2019}.
 For every subproblem the computed solution and error estimate is written to disk in HDF5 format.
 A final step, running on a single MPI communicator, reads the solutions and error estimates for all subproblems, computes the quadrature sums using \texttt{axpy} operations, defines the marked set of cells to be refined using the Dörfler algorithm\ \cite{dorfler_convergent_1996}, and finally refines the mesh using the Plaza--Carey algorithm\ \cite{plaza_local_2000}.

 A more complex implementation using a single MPI communicator split into sub-communicators would remove the necessity of reading and writing the solution and error estimate for each subproblem to and from disk.
 However, in practice the cost of computing the parametric solutions massively dominates all other costs.